 ... you will need to alter the PostgreSQL configuration.
-Kea uses password authentication when connecting to the database and must have the appropriate entries added to PostgreSQL's pg\hba.conf file.
+Kea uses password authentication when connecting to the database and must have the appropriate entries added to PostgreSQL's pg_hba.conf file.
 This file is normally located in the primary data directory for your PostgreSQL server.
-The precise path may vary but the default location for PostgreSQL 9.3 on Centos 6.5 is: $/var/lib/pgsql/9.3/data/pg_hba.conf$ .
+The precise path may vary depending on your operating system and version, but the default location for PostgreSQL 9.3 on Centos 6.5 is: $/var/lib/pgsql/9.3/data/pg_hba.conf$.

-Assuming Kea is running on the same host as PostgreSQL, adding lines similar to following should be sufficient to provide password-authenticated access to Kea's database:
+Assuming Kea is running on the same host as PostgreSQL, adding lines similar to the following should be sufficient to provide password-authenticated access to Kea's database: